 Install UFW on Debian

-If UFW isn’t on your system, the installation is just a terminal command away.
-The following command instructs the APT package handling utility (the standard tool on Debian for handling packages) to install the UFW package:
+If UFW isn’t on your system, fortunately, the installation is just a terminal command away.
+Specifically, the following command instructs the APT package handling utility (the standard tool on Debian for handling packages) to install the UFW package:

 sudo apt install ufw -y